Discipleship and Biblical Counseling Training

 The training includes curriculum from the International Association of Biblical Counselors (IABC), the Association of Certified Biblical Counselors (ACBC) and the Institute of Biblical Counseling and Discipleship (IBCD).
 SMCC is a certified Biblical Counseling Training Center and certification as a Biblical Counselor through IABC is available through this class and additional requirements.

-To sign up for the SMCC Discipleship and Biblical Counseling Training send an email to firstname.lastname@example.org or call the counseling office and leave a message with your name, number and email at 205-978-9216.
+To get more information regarding the SMCC Discipleship and Biblical Counseling Training, send an email to firstname.lastname@example.org or call the counseling office and leave a message with your name, number and email at 205-978-9216.
 There is no charge for the training.
 For more information about the training or about SMCC Biblical Counseling contact Kevin Lee by phone at 205-445-4801 or email at email@example.com or firstname.lastname@example.org.

 Directed Study/Independent Study toward Biblical Counseling Certification